domin-mnd/blog/README.md

 ## Documentation

-All the available documentation regarding the creation & maintainability of the project is stated in JSDocs.
+All the available documentation regarding the creation & maintainability of the project is stated in JSDocs and [this post](https://blog.domin.pro/post/my-blog-and-its-documentation).

 ## Contributing